1jinseok/Boosting/README.md

 ## Navigating this repository

-Note is contained in Multiplicative Weights and Boosting Note.pdf
+Note is contained in Note.pdf

+Student Code is contained in Student_Code_Multiplicative_Weights_and_Ensemble_Methods_Boosting.ipynb

+Code Solutions are contained Code_Solution_Multiplicative_Weights_and_Ensemble_Methods_Boosting.ipynb

-Slide Deck is contained in Multiplicative Weights and Boosting Slide Deck.pdf
+Slide Deck is contained in Multiplicative Weights and Boosting Slides.pdf

-Code is contained in Multiplicative Weights and Boosting.ipynb
+Quiz Questions are contained in Quiz Questions Multiplicative Weights and Boosting.pdf

-Quiz Questions are contained in Multiplicative Weights and Boosting Quiz Questions.pdf
+Quiz Solutions are contained in Quiz Solutions Multiplicative Weights and Boosting.pdf